 Patent Law and Policy

-Evaluation will be by scheduled exam (subject to change).
+- Evaluation Method: Final exam (subject to change).